gio0oO/EGL314_Team-F_Project-Repository/grandMA3/Intro.md

 <br>
 <img src="Captures/" alt="Intro Pos 4" width="500" height="300"/>
 <br>
 To make the spotlight or in this case the Mistral move smoothly along the path you have created, we will use MA-tricks.
-MA-tricks is a toll that helps to combine our different cues into a sequence, making the spotlight travel from the different positions you have created previously, seamlessly.
+MA-tricks is a tool that helps to combine our different cues into a sequence, making the spotlight travel from the different positions you have created previously, seamlessly.